vasquezhenry/neovim-config/README.md

+# Requirements

-need nodejs/npm
+- need nodejs/npm
+- ripgrep
-npm -g install tree-sitter-cli ripgrep if on linux
+- if on linux '`apt install build-essential`

-'''apt install build-essential'''
+# Shortcuts

 **gd** - go to definition(note: press q to exit dialog or enter to enter the file)